 Why does it cost so much to maintain a pool of water?
 Let’s briefly go over the costs:

-Heating a pool will likely cost you around $100 a month with traditional heating methods.
+Heating a pool will likely cost you around $100 a month with traditional heating methods, likely more if you are keeping it heated during the cooler months.
 If you live in a sunny area, you can install a solar system where your water is pumped to your roof and heated passively through sunlight.
 These systems will cost you around $7-9k to install, and maybe an extra $50-$100 a year to run the pump.

 You have to maintain your pool weekly during use.
 This includes adjusting chemical levels, cleaning it, maintaining the filters and pumps, and repairing anything that breaks.
 The pool guy might charge you $50 a week (or $100 if you’re in southern California) for a 12,500-18,000 tank.
 It takes about a 45-60 minutes of your time to thoroughly go through the motions.